Lemons, Lavender, & Laundry

 20 Nov

 LOVE this DIY Christmas scroll!
-Looks easy to make and would look so cute hanging up in my house! #christmasdecor #christmasscroll
+Easy to make and would look so cute hanging up in my house!

 Are you on Instagram?
 If so, then perhaps you have seen all the gorgeous scrolls containing Christmas music, lyrics, and quotes.
 I find them to be absolutely stunning.

-The one pictured above caught my eye, and I would absolutely pay the $32 price tag for it… but I actually want to hang one outside, and I’m a little afraid our winter weather might ruin it.
+The one pictured above caught my eye, and I would absolutely pay the $30 price tag for the 15″ version… but I actually want to hang one outside, and I’m a little afraid our winter weather might ruin it.
 So, I thought I’d try my hand at a DIY version.
 That way, if it doesn’t make it through the season, I won’t be in tears about it.

-Here’s What You’ll Need to Make A DIY Scroll
+What You Need to Make A DIY Scroll

 • Roll of Kraft Brown Paper– I actually had a roll of wrapping paper I bought for $1 at Target last year.
 I haven’t seen it this year, but you could certainly look.
-Also, be sure to check the sizing for the width and length you want.
+Be sure to check the sizing for the width and length you want.

 • Black Vinyl– I used a matte finish, however, you could go with glossy if that’s your preference.